jnozzi/cocoadev.com/SiteContent/General/UserIcon.markdown

 ----

-Yep you could use [[DirectoryServices]], specifically dsAttrTypeStandard:Picture I believe theres some sample code online demonstrating this, although I couldn't find it with a quick google search.
+Yep you could use General/DirectoryServices, specifically dsAttrTypeStandard:Picture I believe theres some sample code online demonstrating this, although I couldn't find it with a quick google search.

 ----